aravindkontham/Operating-system/README.md

 Fairness: The Round Robin algorithm ensures that every process gets an equal share of CPU time.<br>
 Response Time: The response time for short processes is generally low in Round Robin scheduling.<br>
-Preemptive: The Round Robin algorithm is a preemptive algorithm, which means that long-running processes can be interrupted to give other processes a chance to execute.<br>
+Preemptive: The Round Robin algorithm is a preemptive algorithm, which means that long-running processes can be interrupted to give other processes a chance to execute.

 # Disadvantages of Round Robin Algorithm:<hr>